 UMich is responsible for generating the L0 HIS data form the L0 source.
 This data will be in CDF format.
 SWA HIS L1 data products are as follows:

 Ion Event (PHA) words.
 Individual ion event data, containing full information on incident angles (elevation and azimuth), E/q, TOF and SSD energy in digital units.
-The number of PHA words telemetered for each energy scan is variable, based on available resources.
-Typically, far more events can be measured than can be downlinked, so a sampling algorithm is employed to select the sample sent to the ground.
-This algorithm works as follows: All ion event words from an E/q scan are divided into 5 priority ranges, based on their average abundance in the solar wind.
-Priority ranges are defined by large Energy-TOF boxes, defined separately for each E/q.
-Events are chosen at random from each of these ranges, with the more events selected from ranges containing less abundant ions.
-In cases where there are insufficient events present in a given range, that number is added to those to be taken from the next range (and so on).
 The resolution of this data product can be 30s or 300s.
 In Burst mode the resolution can be 4s but this can only be run on average 1% of the time due to telemetry constraints.

 Priority Rates: Counts of PHA events within a priority range, as a function of E/q and elevation.
 See below for description of typical use.
 The resolution of this data product can be 30s or 300s.
 In Burst mode the resolution can be 4s but this can only be run on average 1% of the time due to telemetry constraints.